imtiaztee/EE-Hello-Adaptive-Hello-Interval-for-FANETs/README.md

-This repository has been created for experimenting the algorithm proposed in "Adaptive Hello Interval in FANET Routing Protocols for Green UAVs"
+This repository has been created for experimenting the EE-Hello scheme proposed in "Adaptive Hello Interval in FANET Routing Protocols for Green UAVs"

-The algorithm has been implemented on the AODV and OLSR routing protocols.
+The EE-Hello scheme has been implemented on the AODV and OLSR routing protocols.
 You can obverse the algorithm in the following files:
 /src/aodv/model/aodv-routing-protocol.cc
 /src/aodv/model/aodv-routing-protocol.h